phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 ```

-Connecting all hardware devices directly to the CPU is not possible.
-Instead, a separate _interrupt controller_ aggregates the interrupts from all devices and then notifies the CPU.
 Most interrupt controllers are programmable, which means that they support different priority levels for interrupts.
-For example, we could give timer interrupts a higher priority than keyboard interrupts to ensure accurate timekeeping.
+For example, this allows to give timer interrupts a higher priority than keyboard interrupts to ensure accurate timekeeping.

-Unlike exceptions, hardware interrupts occur asynchronously.
+Unlike exceptions, hardware interrupts occur _asynchronously_.
 This means that they are completely independent from the executed code and can occur at any time.
 Thus we suddenly have a form of concurrency in our kernel with all the potential concurrency-related bugs.
 Rust's strict ownership model helps us here because it forbids mutable global state.
 However, deadlocks are still possible, as we will see later in this post.

 ## The 8259 PIC